BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 The beginning is how to install unique tav, compatiblity and common errors.

 If you are an experienced user, there will be a lot of useful information in this guide, however take a look at [Kartoffel's YouTube Video](https://www.youtube.com/watch?v=g67eTrz9fWg) about Unique Tav.

+If you are super advanced and want to add custom heads etc, look through [Super advanced super custom Unique Tav guide by Kartoffel](https://www.nexusmods.com/baldursgate3/articles/380)

 As this is going to be a big guide, here are the things it will cover:
 1. [How to install Unique Tav](#how-to-install-unique-tav)